xnafan/2DChaseCameraSample/README.md

 - knowing where the camera is pointing (the center of the camera), stored in the Vector2 property *Center*
 - knowing the offset between the center of the camera and the top left corner of the screen (a quarter screen)
-- being able to move slightly towards something (in this case the player's location) for every call to MoveToward()
+- being able to move slightly towards something (in this case the player's location) for every call to MoveToward() The camera calculates the quarter screen by being sent the GraphicsDeviceManager in its constructor and inspecting the PreferredBackBufferHeight and -width.
 # Camera class
 ```C#
 using Microsoft.Xna.Framework;